cronin101/RubiCL/README.md

   initializes with an empty queue of tasks
   #simplify!
-    can be called when there are no tasks can be called when there is only one task with consecutive map tasks
+    can be called when there are no tasks should leave the queued tasks alone when they are not combinable can be called when there is only one task with consecutive map tasks
       will perform map fusion